Indianapolis Journal

+History

 On March 7, 1823, Harvey Gregg and Douglas Maguire published the first issue of the Western Censor & Emigrants' Guide, a year after the city's first newspaper, the Indianapolis Gazette, was established.
 On October 19, 1824, Gregg sold his interest in the paper to John Douglass.
 Douglass and Maquire published the Western Censor until renaming it as the Indiana Journal on January 11, 1825, and expanded and enlarged the publication.

-From the outset the paper advocated for government-sponsored internal improvements and protective tariffs that would aid Indiana’s agricultural economy.
+From the outset the paper advocated for government-sponsored internal improvements and protective tariffs that would aid Indiana's agricultural economy.
 These positions led the Journal to align with the Whig Party beginning in the mid-1830s.
 Purchased in 1845 by John D. Defrees, and operated by him for nearly a decade, the paper was the first in Indianapolis to install a steam driven printing press.
 Under his leadership, the paper became Indianapolis's first permanent daily, the Daily Indiana State Journal, in April 1851.
 The title changed to Indianapolis Morning Journal in 1853, then to Indianapolis Daily Journal the following year, and ultimately to Indianapolis Journal in 1867.

-Berry R. Sulgrove, who had joined the Journal in 1854 as editor, acquired controlling interest in the paper a few years later and transitioned the paper from the Whig to the Republican camp.
+Berry R. Sulgrove joined the Journal in 1854 as editor and acquired a controlling interest in the paper a few years later.
+He transitioned the paper from the Whig to the Republican camp.
 During the Civil War, Sulgrove published strong pro-Union columns supporting the policies of President Abraham Lincoln and of Indiana governor Oliver P. Morton.
 During the war, the Journal's daily circulation reached 6,000; while that of the Democrat and Copperhead-aligned Indianapolis Sentinel saw a decline in its daily readership due to interference and shutdowns enforced by Morton.